nomelif/Audionodes/README.md

 <a href="http://imgur.com/z77ttYf"><img src="http://i.imgur.com/z77ttYf.png" title="source: imgur.com" /></a>

 What this does is change the volume of the sound we had before (that's what range does) along a smooth curve (a sine wave) ten times per second (that is: at 10Hz, 1Hz meaning basically once per second).
 The range means that this curve moves within `0.3` of it's default range vertically.
-Together with the `Offset` and knowing that by default the range is -1 to 1, that means that the volume of our sound vibrates between 70% and 100%.
+Together with the `Offset` and knowing that by default the range is -1 to 1, that means that the volume of our sound varies between 70% + 30% = 100% and 70% - 30% = 40%.

 We can even make this playable by keyboard: plug in a `Piano` input like so: